mobarski/morty/kanban.md

 ## Active
 - fix: sieve.asm
 - fix: loops.asm
-- replace -i option with -f (more standard)

 ## Next
 - while-do-loop (`do` in then vs `do` in loop) vs begin-again loop